EnzoLEBRUN/video-viewer-back/README.md

-# relief-apps-back
+# Video Viewer Back

-This project is the API used by the relief-apps-front project.
+This project is the API used by the video-viewer-front project.
 It uses the API Platform tool to create routes and by default mysql to store entity records.